BeeGFS Hive Index

 The bee update subcommand allows users to update the index directory with on-going operations.
 BeeGFS Hive Index uses modification events generated by BeeGFS metadata nodes to update the index directory.
 BeeGFS’s event listener captures the events generated on metadata nodes and sends it over the network to the update service.

 The modification logs from BeeGFS have the file path on which the operation is performed. bee-update service takes advantage of these events and modifies the Index directory for the specific file(s) or directories only.
-This mechanism avoids scanning the filesystem entirely to update the Index directory.
-And the index directory remains up-to-date with filesystem modifications.
+This mechanism avoids scanning the file system entirely to update the Index directory.
+And the index directory remains up-to-date with file system modifications.

-Event listener should be started on all the metadata nodes so that all filesystem operations can be captured and re-replayed on the index directory by bee update.
+Event listener should be started on all the metadata nodes so that all file system operations can be captured and re-replayed on the index directory by bee update.

 For bee update to work, there should be an index created first using bee create-index.

-The bee update should run as a service to capture all on-going filesystem changes.
+The bee update should run as a service to capture all on-going file system changes.

 Users can run bee update from the command line or start it using systemctl.